marzookcyril/marzookcyril.github.io/_pages/about.md

 Understanding the potential risks and societal implications of Artificial Intelligence, I am committed to exploring ethical considerations within AI development.
 I consider the ethical facets as crucial components of responsible AI innovation.
 My belief is that anticipating and addressing ethical challenges is paramount for the responsible evolution of AI.

 ## Other Interests
-I also enjoy doing some mathematics problems and I like the Number Theory.
+I also enjoy doing some mathematic problems and I like the Number Theory.
 In my leisure hours, I take pleasure in playing basketball and biking.
-I did some departemental French competition in Basketball (as a point guard).Beyond these active pursuits, I immerse myself in the world of literature by reading books in both Coptic and English.
+I did some departemental/national French competition in Basketball (as a point guard).Beyond these active pursuits, I immerse myself in the world of literature by reading books in both Coptic and English.

 Moreover, I indulge in the art of cooking, finding joy in the creative process of preparing meals.
 This culinary passion not only serves as a delightful sensory experience but also allows me to experiment with flavors and techniques, adding yet another layer of creativity to my diverse set of interests.